 3) It is a gateway to floating surprises

-Capones Island is the biggest of the island group called ‘Islas de Punta Capones’.
+Capones Island is the biggest of the island group called "Islas de Punta Capones."
 From there, visitors discover other visual treats by island hopping.
 Nearby camera-worthy sites include Camara Island, Nagsasa Cove, Silanguin Cove, and Anawangin Cove.
-The last one, a favorite with locals, can be crowded during the holidays, but is only a 30-minute cruise from Capones.
+The last one, a favorite of locals, can be crowded during the holidays, but is only a 30-minute cruise from Capones.
 The less-crowded Nagsasa Cove is 45 minutes to an hour away.
 Trekkers may choose to hike from Pundaquit to Anawangin Cove.
-This route will set them off about four hours.
+This route will take them about four hours.

 Photo of Capones Lighthouse by Erick Dantoc

 - Hiking: Atop the hill, near the western end of the island, is a heritage site from Spanish colonial times—the solar-powered Capones Lighthouse (Faro de Punta Capones).
 This lighthouse once guided vessels coming from the north to Subic Bay, Corregidor Island, or Manila Bay.
-Photography, history and architecture buffs usually appreciate this brick structure from 1890, but from the 360-degree panoramic vantage point of its view deck, spectacular vistas of land, sea, and sky will surely take anyone’s breath away.
+Photography, history and architecture buffs always appreciate this brick structure from 1890, but the 360-degree panoramic view from its overlook deck will surely take anyone’s breath away.

 - Camping and picnicking

 - Water sports: sailing, swimming, snorkeling, diving, surfing, jet skiing (the last one is available at the hotels and from operators in Pundaquit)

 - Shooting the rapids: Pundaquit has its own waterfalls, which are best experienced during the rainy season.

 - Rock climbing and abseiling: The craggy cliffs are great for these.

 5) Visitors can play Robinson Crusoe for a day (or three)